marioteik/catalog/README.md

 ﻿# Delivery application

-This is a small delivery system backend sample in c#.
+This is a small delivery system backend sample in c# (for now).

 ## Run the application